Animatect/Prism2_PluginFusion/README.md

 ## **Issues / Suggestions**

-For any bug reports or suggestions, please add to the GitHub repo Issues or Projects tabs.
+For any bug reports or suggestions, please add to the GitHub repo "Issues" or "Projects" tabs.